sockeon/docs/README.md

 - **Zero Dependencies** - Built with PHP core functionality only
 - **PHP Client** - Connect to Sockeon servers from PHP applications
 - **WebSocket Authentication** - Key-based authentication for secure connections
+- **Unified Validation System** - Shared validation and sanitization for HTTP and WebSocket data
 - **Exception Handling** - Comprehensive error handling with contextual logging

 ## Requirements